DigitalSlideArchive/tifftools/README.rst

 Likewise, there is a wide variety of EXIF tools.
 For the most part, these only alter tags, usually by appending to the existing file.

 Many programs deal with both classic and BigTIFF.
 Some will start writing a classic TIFF, but leave a small amount of unused space just after the file header.
-If the file exceeds 4Gb, parts of the file are rewritten to covert it to a BigTIFF file, leaving small amounts of abandoned data within the file.
+If the file exceeds 4Gb, parts of the file are rewritten to convert it to a BigTIFF file, leaving small amounts of abandoned data within the file.

 ``tifftools`` fills this need.
 All tags are copied, even if unknown.
 Files are always rewritten so that there is never abandoned data inside the file.  ``tifftools dump`` shows information on all IFDs and tags.
 Many of the command line options are directly inspired from libtiff.